One Love fans making their own vibes in wake of cancellation

 ‘’I was really, really looking forward to One Love and it would have been my fourth time.
 I just really love the atmosphere but what can you do about Mother Nature?’'

-Ashley Monkley from Tauranga echoed those sentiments and said she was also hyped up for the festival.
+Ashley Monkley of Tauranga echoed those sentiments and said she was also hyped up for the festival.

 ‘’We are all there for the same reason which is the music.’'